syl20bnr/spacemacs/README.md

 `Spacemacs` uses the [evil][evil] mode to emulate Vim key bindings.
 It is a very complete emulation, maybe the most advanced.
 In fact, Evil is much more than just a Vim emulation.
-There more states than in Vim for instance.
+It has more states than Vim for instance.

 `Spacemacs` has 6 states: